btklab/posh-mocks/README.md

         - `Invoke-Item <link>`
 - If a link file (`.lnk`) is specified, open the link in explorer
 - If a PowerShell Script file (`.ps1`) is specified, execute the script in current process:
-    - able to use dot sourcing functions in current process
+    - Able to use dot sourcing functions in current process
     - Specify the absolute file path in the text file as possible.
 Or Note that when specifying a relative path, the root is the location of the current process
 - If a directory is specified, the names and first lines of the files in that hierarchy are listed.
     - Collect files recursively with `-Recurse` option